 2. Create the DNS record with your current DNS provider.

-Next, we need to create a DNS record (with the non-Netlify DNS provider) pointing to the branch DNS record at Netlify.
+Next, you’ll need to create a DNS record at your DNS provider pointing to the branch DNS record at Netlify.

 - the custom domain is